Sporiff/Rootkey-Website/docs/source/tech/2018/2018-06-16-back-to-the-drawing-board.rst

    #Remove authority from CCM

    $MyPath = “HKLM:\SOFTWARE\Microsoft”
-   Remove-Item -Path $MyPath\DeviceManageabilityCSP -Force -Recurse -ErrorAction SilentlyContinue</code></pre>
+   Remove-Item -Path $MyPath\DeviceManageabilityCSP -Force -Recurse -ErrorAction SilentlyContinue

 A little lengthy compared to the last one, but lo and behold Intune picked up the new machine and started applying policies.
 Huzzah!